Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 1. Return to Unity.
 Select the Publisher GameObject and add the `TrajectoryPlanner` script as a component.

-1. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which are unassigned.
+1. Note that the TrajectoryPlanner component shows its member variables in the Inspector window, which need to be assigned.
 Once again, drag and drop the `Target` and `TargetPlacement` objects onto the Target and Target Placement Inspector fields, respectively.
 Assign the `niryo_one` robot to the Niryo One field.
 Finally, assign the RosConnect object to the `Ros` field.

     ![](img/3_target.gif)